manussekhar/German_Notes/Cases/Articles/Definite Article.md

 ![[definite.png]]

-Der Tisch ist groß - The ta
+Der Tisch ist groß - The table is